Aviah/one-click-django-server/README.md

 ## Install
 ** Only after prep: text was replaced, id_rsa.pub was copied, SECRET_KEY changed **

-* During installation you will be asked to provide four passwords: your linux user password (with sudo), django linux user (no sudo), mysql root password and django site superuser ('root') password.
-Better to prepare these passwords beforehand *
+* During installation you will be asked to create the following passwords (better to prepare these passwords beforehand ):
+- your linux user password (with sudo)
+- django user linux user (no sudo)
+- mysql root password
+- django site superuser ('root') password.

 From the command line (make sure you are in the one-click-django-server directory):